 Global Horizontal Irradiance (GHI)

 The total radiation received on a horizontal surface on the Earth.
 Global Horizontal Irradiance factors in both Direct Normal Irradiance and Diffuse Horizontal Irradiance, while also accounting for the angle of the sun.
+For this, a pyranometer positioned horizontally to the ground measures GHI.

 If you would like to know more about our range of solar radiometers then please contact ESS Earth Sciences.